-GEN absZ_factor_limit_strict(GEN n, ulong all, GEN pU).
-This function is analogous to absZ_factor_limit, with a better interface: trial divide n by all primes p < lim in the precomputed list of prime numbers and the addprimes prime table.
+GEN absZ_factor_limit_strict(GEN n, ulong lim, GEN pU).
+This function is analogous to absZ_factor_limit, with a better interface: trial divide n by all primes $p < \lim$ (supposedly in the precomputed list of prime numbers, but lim may be larger) and then the full addprimes prime table (whatever their size).
 Return the corresponding factorization matrix.
 In this case, a composite cofactor is not included.